-One of the most difficult decisions between parents is often who maintains or obtains custody of a child.
-Custody and visitation options are available but there are implications and specific details to each option.
+One of the most difficult decisions between parents is often who obtains custody of a child.
+There are two main types of custody arrangements in Georgia.

 Physical Custody : set of parental responsibilities regarding daily care in addition to the rights to direct the child's daily activities.

-The court looks at the best interest of the child when determining custody.
+Most importantly, the court looks at the best interest of the child when determining custody.
 Upon the consent of the court, a child 14 years or older can choose which parent will have custody.
-Child custody cannot be given to some one who is not a biological parent unless the court determines that it would be in the child’s best interest to live with another relative.
-A finding that the biological parent be found unfit is no longer necessary.
+Child custody cannot be given to someone who is not a biological parent unless the court determines that it would be in the child's best interest to live with another relative.
+A finding that the biological parent is found unfit is no longer necessary except if the petitioning party is not a relative.

-Child custody hearing evaluate several factors such as:
+There are various child custody considerations.
+For instance, child custody hearings evaluate several factors such as:

 - The mental, physical, and overall health of each parent;